-- (I) Copyright is transmissible by assignment in whole or in part, by testamentary disposition or by operation of law, as personal or movable property. - (2) Any assignment of an economic right, and any license to do an act subject to authorization by the author or other owner of copyright, shall be in writing signed by the assignor and the assignee, or by the licensor and the licensee. - (3) An assignment in whole or in part of any economic right, or a license to do an act subject to authorization by the author or other owner of copyright, shall not include or be deemed to include the assignment or license of any other rights not explicitly referred to therein. - (4) Any contractual provisions contrary to Sections 8 through to 17C shall be null and void.
+- Copyright is transmissible by assignment in whole or in part, by testamentary disposition or by operation of law, as personal or movable property. - 2.
+Any assignment of an economic right, and any license to do an act subject to authorization by the author or other owner of copyright, shall be in writing signed by the assignor and the assignee, or by the licensor and the licensee. - 3.
+An assignment in whole or in part of any economic right, or a license to do an act subject to authorization by the author or other owner of copyright, shall not include or be deemed to include the assignment or license of any other rights not explicitly referred to therein. - 4.
+Any contractual provisions contrary to sections 9 through to 18c shall be null and void.